yannicklevederpvtl/tdmc-lab-installation/README.md

 ### Generate artifacts for the installation ###

-- Run the script to generate the artifacts for the TDMC installation based on your environment variables and credentials
+- Run the **configure.sh** script to generate artifacts for the TDMC installation based on your environment variables and credentials

 ```
 ./configure.sh